Skip to content ↓

 Reading skills are taught daily and are practised and embedded throughout the rest of the curriculum.
 In order to enable all pupils to build on their reading skills, reading lessons are taught sequentially in increasing complexity.
 Pupils have opportunities to regularly re-visit and build on skills so that they become embedded.
 In terms 1a, 2a and 3a, children are taught the skills of comprehension whilst reading a range of extracts.

-The 5 key comprehension skills through which extract half-terms are structured are:
+The five key comprehension skills through which extract half-terms are structured are:

-In terms 1b, 2b and 3b, pupils apply the comprehension skills they have been taught in the previous half-terms as they undertake Novel Studies.
-Alternating between extracts and novel study, enables pupils to experience a breadth of authors and text types (through the reading of extracts) and to delve deeper into longer texts during their novel study.
+In terms 1b, 2b and 3b, pupils apply the comprehension skills they have been taught in the previous half-terms as they undertake novel studies.
+Alternating between reading extracts and novel study enables pupils to experience a breadth of authors and text types, and to delve deeper into longer texts during their novel study.
 Texts are sequenced from Year 3 to Year 6 by increasing complexity, allowing all pupils to be challenged as they move through school.
-Children build on their reading skills by regularly re-visiting objectives and applying them to different contexts.
+Children build on their reading skills by regularly revisiting objectives and applying them to different contexts.
 Cross-curricular links are made through some texts to allow children to bring their own background knowledge to their reading experience and widen it.

 In addition to the reading teaching sequence, pupils experience and enjoy a range of inspiring texts through their daily class reader, taken from our reading spine, which is read by the teacher.

-Our reading spine has chosen from ‘The 5 Plagues of Reading’ in order to ensure that all pupils to experience a range of challenging text types.
-Class Readers are categorised under the following headings:
+Our reading spine has been chosen from ‘The 5 Plagues of Reading’ in order to ensure that all pupils can experience a range of challenging text types.
+Class readers are categorised under the following headings:

 Impact